caoer/denv/docs/SETUP_GUIDE.md

 ## 1. Update Repository References

-Replace `yourusername` with your GitHub username in these files:
+Replace `caoer` with your GitHub username in these files:
 - `.goreleaser.yml`
 - `install.sh`
 - `docs/badges.md`